 Ongoing property value.
 In pool-heavy neighborhoods across Metro Atlanta, removing a pool can reduce your home's appeal to a significant segment of buyers.
 Families with kids specifically search for homes with pools.

 You can't undo it.
-If you fill in the pool and later wish you hadn't — or a future buyer wishes you hadn't — installing a new pool costs $40,000 to $80,000+.
+If you fill in the pool and later wish you hadn't — or a future buyer wishes you hadn't — installing a new pool costs significantly more than renovation ever would.
 Renovation is reversible.
 Removal isn't.

 The yard won't look the same.
 A filled-in pool area settles over time.
 Even with proper compaction, you may see slight depressions or uneven ground for years.
 Growing grass or landscaping over compacted fill is more challenging than on natural soil.